ResQ-X/website/files/terms-of-use.md

 ## 9. Contact Us

-If you have any questions about these Terms, please contact us at: hello@resqx.ng
+If you have any questions about these Terms, please contact us at: support@resqx.ng